-Android is an advanced customizable operating system that gives you a complete control of your own device and you can control it from how the device performs to how does it look like.
+Android is an advanced customizable operating system that gives you an almost complete control of your own device and you can control it from how the device performs to how does it look like.

 But there is also a set of hidden options and Android settings targeted on advanced users and developers.
 You can use Developer options on your Android to customize like a developer!